-I once served as a commentator for a televised college soccer game.
+I once served as the color commentator for a televised college soccer game.
 I was absolutely terrible.
-The experience quickly disabused me of the notion that sports announcers “have the easiest job in the world.”
+The experience quickly disabused me of the notion that sports announcers have “the easiest job in the world.”
 My life’s quest is to destroy any and all existing copies of that game.

 In addition to my various full-time gigs, I’ve done the occasional freelance project for friends and acquaintances.
 I’ve helped out bands, restaurants, bars, religious organizations, major sporting events and community non-profits.
 I also work well with others, as evidenced by the fact that former employers have asked me to do project work on several occasions.

-You can see examples of some of my past work, both professional and freelance, by clicking any of the categories on the side of each page.
+In the meantime, you can see examples of some of my past work, both professional and freelance, by clicking the Work Samples link at the top of each page.
 You can also find a PDF copy of my resume linked in the main menu as well.
-And feel free to visit any of my social media profiles, though *spoiler alert* my Instagram is mostly just pictures of my kids.
+And feel free to visit any of my social media profiles, though – spoiler alert – my Instagram is mostly just pictures of my kids.